apache/incubator-wayang-website/blog/2026-08-08-gsoc-2026-wayang-jdbc-driver.md

 Special thanks to Zoi Kaoudi, Apache Wayang Organization Administrator, for her guidance and support during the program, and to Kaustubh Beedkar, my mentor, for his continuous technical guidance, feedback, code reviews, and discussions throughout the project.

-I am grateful to everyone in the Apache Wayang community who contributed through discussions, reviews, and feedback during the development of the JDBC driver.
+I am grateful to everyone in the Apache Wayang community who contributed through discussions, reviews, and feedback during the development of the Wayang JDBC driver.